MPSCS Management Team

 Phone: 517-284-4102, ShinewT@michigan.gov

 Theron Shinew directs all projects that integrate or co-locate local infrastructure with MPSCS (radio towers, supporting electronics and shelters, and radios).
 Mr. Shinew is responsible for planning and implementation of MPSCS upgrades and enhancements as well as ongoing operation and maintenance.
-He provides administrative oversight and supervision of the billing system and MPSCS budget.
 In addition, he coordinates information technology initiatives and is the liaison with the Michigan State Police.

 David Hayhurst, Infrastructure Services Manager